Fabien-Chouteau/strategy/README.md

 # Strategy

-A property-based testing framework for Ada.
+This is a property-based testing framework for Ada, similar to QuickCheck (Haskell) or Hypothesis (Python).

 ## Overview